schneider7/GitHooks/README.md

   - Create a new webhook, select the option for the delivery to be in JSON form: `application/json`

-  - Following my example, for the URL, point it at https://yourapp.domain/git_hooks/pullrequests
+  - Following my example, for the URL, point it at https://yourapp.domain/git_hooks

-  - For trigger options, select "issues", "pull request", and "pull request reviews".
+  - For trigger options, select only "pull requests" and "pull request reviews".

   For authorization, you only need a 40-digit OAuth access token specific to your GitHub account, rather than your username/password for authentication.
 You will want to [limit the scope of the access token when you request it](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/).

   Give it repo scope.